Tetra IDBS E-Workbook Connector

 };

-After the updates are created, the connector will run them through a validator to make sure that they have the correct format.
-The updates will also be checked for conflicts, where a conflict is defined to be a place where the connector is attempting to write two or more inconsistent values to a given table cell.
+After the updates are created, the connector runs them through a validator to make sure that they have the correct format.
+The updates are also checked for conflicts.
+A conflict is defined to be a place where the connector is attempting to write two or more inconsistent values to a given table cell.
 The connector provides a conflict resolution interface to allow the user to choose which value should apply.

-• The id field above is used by the connector to group updates that might possibly conflict.
-Put differently, if two updates in the list have a different id, the conflict checker will not examine them for possible conflicts.
-DataWeave writers should adopt a convention where, for example, writes to the same table use a consistent id.
+, the conflict checker will not examine them for possible conflicts.
+DataWeave writers should adopt a convention where, for example, writes to the same table use a consistentid

 Templates

-The actions supported by the IDBS Connector each use separate DataWeave scripts at different steps of the process.
+The actions supported by the Tetra IDBS E-Workbook Connector each use separate DataWeave scripts at different steps of the process.
 Templates help organize DataWeave scripts into logical groupings as guided by business or scientific workflows.
-Two distinct types of templates are available:
+Three distinct types of templates are available:

-• Pull from TDP: this template supports the retrieve external action from IDBS, and as the name suggests, is used to pull data from TDP into IDBS.
+- Pull from TDP: Supports the retrieve external action from IDBS, and, as the name suggests, it is used to pull data from TDP into IDBS.

-• Round-trip: this template supports both the upload and retrieve external actions from IDBS.
-The upload action gathers data from an IDBS spreadsheet and allows the user to upload the spreadsheet contents as a JSON file to the TDP Data Lake.
+- Round-trip: Supports both the upload and retrieve external actions from IDBS.
+The upload action gathers data from an IDBS spreadsheet and allows the user to upload the spreadsheet contents as a JSON file to the TDP.

 IDBS spreadsheets may have a very large number of tables, many of which are not relevant to the operation of the connector in a particular scenario.
 For each template, the Table Whitelist allows for specification of a list of tables that are necessary for the actions of interest to be used, improving the performance of the connector.

-• If populated, only the tables listed in the whitelist field will be downloaded into the connector and made available to the DataWeave scripts.
+- If populated, only the tables listed in the Table Whitelist field will be downloaded into the connector and made available to the DataWeave scripts.

-• Any tables listed in the whitelist that do not exist in the spreadsheet will be ignored silently, i.e., no error will be raised.
+- Any tables listed in the allowlist that do not exist in the spreadsheet will be ignored silently, and no error will be raised.

-• If the table whitelist is left blank, all tables will be downloaded.
+- If the Table Whitelist field is left blank, all tables will be downloaded.
 This is the same behavior as earlier versions of the connector.

 DataWeave Explorer